Trigus42/alpine-qbittorrentvpn/README.md

 |`password`| `adminadmin` |

 # VPN Configuration
-If there a multiple config files present, one will be choosen randomly.
+If there are multiple config files present, one will be choosen randomly.

 ## How to use WireGuard
 The container will fail to boot if `VPN_ENABLED` is set and there is no valid `INTERFACE.conf` file present in the `/config/wireguard` directory.
 Drop a `.conf` file from your VPN provider into `/config/wireguard` and start the container again.